madroxdupe42/peacefulscience.org/content/articles/how-jesus-changed-life.md

 ---
-title: How Jesus Changed My Life
+title: How Jesus Changed This Scientist's Life
-description:
+description: Tom Ingebritsen was a biology professor at Iowa State University for 24 years when he found something that changed everything.
 authors:
 - tsingebritsen
-date: 2023-06-21
+date: 2023-08-28
-draft: true
+categories:
+- confession
+- resurrection
+headerimage:
+  src:  /img/2023/08/ingebritsen.png
 ---

 I am a scientist with a PhD in Biochemistry.
 I was a professor at Iowa State University for 24 years.
 When I came to Iowa State University in 1986, I was not walking with Christ.
 I had attended church while I was growing up, but I never understood who Jesus was or why he died on the cross, and I didn’t know what any of that meant for my life.
 When I left home to go to college, I quit going to church and didn’t think much about spiritual things for the next 25 years.